 Best practice principles for alcohol education

 To inform the development of the AEP, Drinkaware commissioned Professor Mark Morgan to conduct a comprehensive literature review of existing school-based alcohol prevention programmes.
 The findings from this research outlined a suite of best practice principles for effective alcohol education and recommendations for future programme development.
-Download the full report
+Download the summary report.

 Key recommendations for best practice